snarkhunter/oofcanvas/README.md

   from `CanvasFillableShape`.

 ## Appendix: Adding new RubberBand classes

 Rubberbands are derived from the `RubberBand` class declared in `oofcanvas/oofcanvasgui/rubberband.h`.
+For simple examples, see that file and `oofcanvas/oofcanvasgui/rubberband.C`.
 Each class needs to redefine three virtual functions:

 * `RubberBand::start(CanvasLayer*, const Coord&)`